gradle/gradle/design-docs/build-initialisation.md

 ## Test coverage

-* Change the existing integration tests to run the `buildSetup` task.
+* Change the existing integration tests to run the `setupBuild` task.
 * Change the existing integration tests to verify that the wrapper files are generated.
+* Change the existing integration tests to verify that a `settings.gradle` is generated.
-* Verify that when `buildSetup` is run in a directory that does not contain a `pom.xml` then an empty `build.gradle` file and the wrapper files are generated.
+* Verify that when `setupBuild` is run in a directory that does not contain a `pom.xml` then an empty `build.gradle` file and the wrapper files are generated.

 # Story: User initializes a Gradle build without writing a stub build script

 This story adds support for automatically applying the `build-setup` plugin when `gradle setupBuild` is run:

-* Add `ProjectConfigureAction` to the plugin project which, for the root project only, adds a task rule that applies the `build-setup` plugin when `setupBuild` is requested.
+* Add `ProjectConfigureAction` to the plugin project which adds a task rule that applies the `build-setup` plugin when `setupBuild` is requested.
+It should only apply the plugin to the root project of a single project build where the project build script does not exist.

 ## Test coverage